-The sugar in fresh and dried fruit is still contained in cell walls the way nature intended, so it doesn’t throw the body into a spin.
+The sugar in intact fresh and dried fruit is still contained within cell walls the way nature intended, so it doesn’t throw the body into a spin.

-The WHO recommends limiting free sugar to less than 6 teaspoons a day7.
-Our cereals have [less than one] per serving.
+The WHO recommends cutting free sugar to less than 6 teaspoons a day.
+That’s roughly one 300ml serving of orange juice.